 SERP (Search Engine Ranking Page) - The page that you are sent to after you run a query in a search engine.
 It typically has 10 results on it, but this may vary depending on the query and search engine in question.

 Sitemap - A special document created by a webmaster or a piece of software that provides a map of all the pages on a website to make it easier for a search engine to index that website.

 Social Media - Online media created by and shared among individuals.
 Facebook, YouTube, LinkedIn, Google+, and Twitter are popular social media websites.
 Links from many social media sites now appear in searches.
 It's important to have links to your site spread throughout social media.

 Spider - A computer program that browses the internet and collects information about websites.

 Traffic - The visitors to your site.

-Title – The title of a page on your website, which is enclosed in a <title> HTML tag, inside of the head section of the page.
+Title - The title of a page on your website, which is enclosed in an <title> HTML tag, inside of the head section of the page.
 It appears in search engine results and at the top of a user’s web browser when they are on that page.

 Traffic Rank - The ranking of how much traffic your site gets compared to all other sites on the internet.
 You can check your traffic rank on Alexa.